NCALC 2026 Spring Meeting

 Employees of member companies, and their spouses and/or companions are eligible for the discounted member registration rates.

-What: North Carolina Association of Launderers and Cleaners (NCALC) will hold its regular Winter Meeting in Charlotte, North Carolina on January 30-February 1, 2026 for planned education, professional networking, association business meetings, and social functions.
+What: North Carolina Association of Launderers and Cleaners (NCALC) will hold its regular Spring Meeting in New Bern, North Carolina for planned education, professional networking, association business meetings, and social functions.

 Who: All NCALC members, friends, and spouses are encouraged to participate.